WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 In Wolfie2d, the current pathfinding system uses a `NavigationPath` object that wraps around a stack of positions.
 Every time the actor/AI gets close to the position at the top of the navigation path stack, the position gets popped from the stack and the AI will then start moving toward the next position.

 ### Configuring A* Pathfinding
-For this assigment, I have adpated Wolfie2d's navigation system to support different strategies for pathfinding, allowing you to swap out how pathfinding is performed.
+For this assignment, I have adapted Wolfie2d's navigation system to support different strategies for pathfinding, allowing you to swap out how pathfinding is performed.
 Inside the main scene class for the game, you'll have to set the navmesh to use A* pathfinding instead of the direct pathfinding strategy I've given you.

 You can swap the strategy you use for pathfinding out in the `initializeNavmesh()` method.